sigp/lighthouse/book/src/ethdenver.md

 	offense, submit it to one of the Lighthouse [slashing endpoints](./http_beacon.md).
 Make sure you're running a validator so it will include the slashings in a block when it gets a chance.

+## Twitter Bots

+For a bit of fun, make a twitter/social media bot that tweets when someone gets slashed or ejected.
+Perhaps even a skipped block would be interesting?

+Use the [WebSocket API](./websockets.md) to learn about new blocks and then use the [HTTP API](./http.md) to learn about which validator produced the block or slashable offense.